In just 6 years, LinkedIn China’s user base has grown to 48 million people.

 49% of LinkedIn users in China hold a position of manager or above, and 58% have been in industry for more than 5 years.
 Based on these stats, you can safely say that if you’re looking to target B2B decision-makers, then LinkedIn is the place to go.

 Add to this the fact that LinkedIn is one of the few US social media platforms accessible in China, and you’re on to a winner.
+That’s right, the Chinese version of Linkedin is LinkedIn itself.

 In this post, we’ll cover: